JoeGaebel/bankaus-gnucash-export/README.md

 - Make sure you copied the entire cURL command
 - Ensure you're copying from the correct network request
-- The request should be to `platform.axd?u=transaction%2FGetTransactionHistory`
+- The request should be to `platform.axd?u=account/getaccount` or `platform.axd?u=transaction/GetTransactionHistory` after clicking the transaction expand chevron next to the account.

 ### Transactions missing from import